 This blog post will explore industry-standard branding design job requirements.
 Do note, that this post will consider only the visual design work in a branding design package.
 Other elements like formulating the mission, vision, core values and brand personality are the jobs of copywriters and marketing professionals.

-If you are a full-time graphic designer looking to work with reputable companies for a full branding design package, then this blog post is all you will need.
-You will learn how to prepare your own branding design package by understanding and including the design services listen below.
+If you are a full-time graphic designer looking to work with reputable companies for a full branding design package, then this blog post is just what you need.
+You will learn how to prepare your own branding design package by understanding and including the design services listed below.

 Before you understand the deliverables of a brand design job project, it is important to understand the licensing of your work.
 It is wise to look up the size of the company, area of operation and perhaps even market size.
 This is because you don’t want to overcharge a small local ice cream shop or undercharge a large restaurant chain like McDonald’s that operates worldwide.
 A “full buyout” or a full licence for a design can be expensive.
 This is why a company should be charged according to the size of its business.